workfloworchestrator/example-orchestrator/docs/tests/e2e.md

 Most workflows in this repository are domain workflows.
 They depend on product data, NetBox state, subscription lifecycle, and sometimes optional LSO behavior.
 That makes them useful integration tests, but not ideal as the only coverage for generic UI behavior.

-A dedicated system task, for example `E2E Component Showcase`, should be implemented to provide deterministic coverage for:
+A dedicated system task, for example `Component Showcase`, should be implemented to provide deterministic coverage for:

 - every supported frontend form component;
 - normal process step progression;